-- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source; - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - Performing an email challenge/response to the Applicant using an email address from a reliable source; or - Performing a postal challenge to the Applicant using an address obtained from a reliable source;

-- Receiving an attestation from an appropriate notary, trusted third party that they have met the individual, and have inspected their national photo ID document, and that the application details for the order are correct; or - The applicant's seal Impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.
+- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source: - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - Performing an email challenge/response to the Applicant using an email address from a reliable - Performing a postal challenge to the Applicant using an address obtained from a reliable source; - Receiving an attestation from an appropriate notary, Trusted Third Party that they have verified the individual, or identity based on a Governmentally Accepted Form of ID; - In the case of individuals affiliated with an organization, GlobalSign may rely on attestations from the approved Local RA.
+Refer to 3.2.3.4 in case of a Class 2 Certificate requested through an EPKI or an MSSL profile; - Receiving an attestation from a client to validate the identities of its own end customers based on a verification of a Governmentally Accepted Form of ID, while the client maintains a secure auditable trail of these verifications. - The applicant's seal Impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.

-Refer to 3.2.3.4 in case of a Class 2 Certificate requested through an EPKI or an MSSL profile.

-Issuing CA or RAs are also required to authenticate the Applicant's authority to represent the organization wishing to be named as the Subject in the Certificate, using reliable means of communication, verified by GlobalSign as a reliable way of communicating with the Applicant in accordance with the Baseline Requirements.